Salamanca: Other

 Salamanca is also famous throughout Spain and the rest of Europe for its celebrations of "Nochevieja Universitaria", loosely translated as "University New Year".
 It is usually held on the Thursday of the last week of school in December and two weeks before the real New Year's Eve.
-On this day, students congregate in the Plaza Mayor, Salamanca to watch free performances and take part in the countdown to midnight.
+On this day, students congregate in the Plaza Mayor de Salamanca to watch free performances and take part in the countdown to midnight.

 Sports

-From 1923 onward, "Los Charros,” formally the Union Deportiva Salamanca, were the Salamanca football team.
+From 1923 onward, "Los Charros", formally the Union Deportiva Salamanca, were the Salamanca football team.
 In 2013, the club went bankrupt and its activities were abandoned.
 After its dissolution, some managers of the entity decided to refound the farm team to continue competing, maintaining the legacy of the historic club.
 Thus they created the Club de Fútbol Salmantino.

 The first high jump over 8 feet (2.44 m) was made in Salamanca, by Javier Sotomayor in 1993.
 His jump, of 2.45 m (8 feet 0.46 inch), is still the world record in the event.